 Truth and Meaning in Play: The Work of a Contemporary Dramaturg in Sounding the Pulse of the Collective Moment.

 What does a dramaturg do?
 What can a dramaturg be?
 The dramaturg is not a special breed, like a peacock or an orchid - dramaturgy is a process, a way of seeing and experiencing, that "lives" inside us all.
-In one-on-one sessions with three transformative dramaturgs, Resident Dramaturg Philippa Kelly asks Faedra Carpenter, Martine Kai Green and Finn Lefevre to explore the exciting question of how dramaturgy helps re-frame and expand the way we see theater today.
+In one-on-one sessions with three transformative dramaturgs, Resident Dramaturg Philippa Kelly asks Faedra Carpenter, Martine Kei Green-Rogers and Finn Lefevre to explore the exciting question of how dramaturgy helps re-frame and expand the way we see theater today.

 Cal Shakes' Truth in Meaning at Play/ New Directions in Dramaturgy Initiatives are made possible by a generous award from the National Endowment of the Humanities.